rohanza/django-serializers/README.md

 * source='*' should have the effect of passing through `fields`, `include`, `exclude` to the child field, instead of applying to the parent serializer, so eg. DumpDataSerializer will recognise that those arguments apply to the `fields:` level, rather than referring to what should be included at the root level.
 * streaming output, rather than loading all the data into memory.
 * Better `csv` format.
 (Eg nested fields)
-* Tests for proxy models.
 * Consider character encoding issues.
 * `stack` needs to be reverted at start of new serialization.
+* Performance testing.
+* Remove ordered keys / unordered keys from public interface.
+Always on for ModelSerializer, always off for DumpDataSerializer.

 Done: